cristian-guerrero/legion-go-tricks/README.md

   - recent installations by users indicate that this bug has been resolved on Nobara 38
   - Manual fix at the bottom of the page [here](#nobara-desktop-mode-switch-temporary-fix)
   - this issue has been fixed on NobaraOS 39, but version 39 hasn't been released yet
 - (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
-As a workaround, run the [disable_refresh_rates.sh](./disable_refresh_rates.sh) script to remove problematic refresh rates from the fps slider (basically removes all values above 60Hz)
+   - You can work around this by force enabling 144Hz or 60Hz, see the [enable_60hz.sh](./enable_60hz.sh) and [enable_144hz.sh](./enable_144hz.sh) scripts
 - Bug for Pipewire EQ sound improvements - Pipewire EQ sound improvements are an optional sound fix for the LGO
   - the `surround-effect.neutral` option still seems to be working as-expected
   - the `surround-effect.game` option has a bug where volume cannot be controlled